nevermined-io/proxy/docs/UserFlows.md

 # User Flows

-This page describes the potential user flows required to implement the end to end interactions of the PoC.
+This page describes the potential user flows required to implement the end to end interactions of the Nevermined Proxy.

 ## Actors

-We use the following actors in the PoC:
+We use the following actors:

 * The Service Owner or **Publisher**.
 This actors owns/control a web service and wants to make it available under some conditions (payment) to the rest of the world.